 When measuring the reflectivity in the focused way, only the light returned by the reflective layer of the disk (Rm) will fall onto the photo detector.
-The reflected light coming from the front surface of the disk and the light coming from the parasitic reflectance's inside the disk will mainly fall outside the photo detector.
+The reflected light coming from the front surface of the disk and the light coming from the parasitic reflections inside the disk will mainly fall outside the photo detector.
 Because in the parallel method only the "total" reflectance (R//) can be measured, a calculation is needed to determine the "main" reflectance from the reflective layer.

 A good reference disk shall be chosen, for instance 0,6 mm glass disk with a golden reflective mirror.
-This reference disk shall be measured by a parallel beam as shown in figure B.1
+This reference disk shall be measured by a parallel beam as shown in Figure C.1

-Figure B.1 - Reflectivity calibration
+Figure C.1 - Reflectivity calibration

-In this figure the following applies:
+In this Figure the following applies:

-- R = reflectivity of the recording layer (including the double pass substrate transmission) - r_s = reflectivity of the entrance surface
+- R = reflectance of the recording layer (including the double pass substrate transmittance) - $r{\rm s}$ = reflectance of the entrance surface

-R{ref} = reflectivity as measured by the focussed beam (is by definition = R_m / I_B)
+$R{\rm ref}$ = reflectance as measured by the focussed beam (is by definition = $\frac{R{\rm m}}{I{\rm p}}$)